philusdevs/Hykros-Lobby/content/simulacra/huang.md

     <img src="https://telegra.ph/file/25cdb8ade6eecd8365ce6.png" alt="Centered Image">
 </p>

-> **2-piece:** Increase Final Damage by 10%/12%/14%/16%.
-When Little Azure Dragon hits a target, increase Skill damage by 30% for 30s.These effects can activate in the background.
+> **2-piece:** Increase final damage by 7%8%/ 9%/10%.
+After Azura's shockwave lands a hit, increase skill damage by 15% for 30 seconds.
+This set effect works in the off-hand slot, only the set with the highest star rating will take effect.

-> **4-piece:** When equipped with at least 1 Volt Weapon, increase all Elemental Damage by 28%/32%/36%/40%.
-Using Azure Dragon's Skill/Discharge will increase Crit Damage by 20% for 30s.
-These effects can activate in the background.
+> **4-piece:** When equipped with at least 1 volt weapon, increase all elemental damage by 14%/17%/20%/23%.
+After using Azure Moon / Soaring Dragon, increase crit damage by 6% for 30 seconds.
+This set effect works in the off-hand slot, only the set with the highest star rating will take effect.

 </br>